RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-IEEE-7010-2020--IEEE-Recommended-Practic.md

 ---
 title:  "IEEE 7010-2020: IEEE Recommended Practice for Assessing the Impact of Autonomous and Intelligent Systems on Human Well-Being"
-excerpt:  "The impact of artificial intelligence or autonomous and intelligent systems (A/I (...)"
+excerpt:  "The impact of artificial intelligence or autonomous and intelligent systems (A/IS) on humans is measured by this standard.
+The positive outcome of A/IS on human well-being is the overall intent of this standard.
+Scientifically valid well-be (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Standa.png
 sidebar: